Originally published: 12 June 2025

 A reserve output will only be assessed in the event the output is not made publicly available within the publication period.

-Multiple-weighting of outputs
+Double-weighting of outputs

-Process for requesting multiple-weighting of outputs
+Process for requesting double-weighting of outputs

-The sub-panels will decide whether to multiple-weight each output that has been so requested, according to the published criteria.
+The sub-panels will decide whether to double-weight each output that has been so requested, according to the published criteria.
 This decision will be separate to the panel’s judgement about the quality of that output.

-Reserve output/s
+Reserve outputs

-Reserve pool
+Reserve list

 To support diversity of outputs and to provide flexibility in submission, reserve lists will be available for certain types of outputs.